Skip to content

 The planet has been kind to us.
 And it’s about time to start giving back.

-We, as a society, have started thinking more and more about how our choices on fast fashion and throwaway accessories affect the world we live in (and rightly so).
+We, as a society, have started thinking more and more about how our choices in fast fashion and throwaway accessories affect the world we live in - and rightly so.

 But this doesn’t mean you need to ditch the luxuries and start growing your own kale.
 There are simple ways to decrease your environmental footprint and it comes down to the decisions you make around purchases, including significant ones like custom jewellery and engagement rings.